 When it comes to how you phrase the copy around offered coupons, the mental accounting marketing psychology suggests that if your products tend to fall more into the necessities category, you should tell your customers that they have “earned” coupons (imagine a pop-up message saying “Hi!
 You have just earned a $10 off coupon!”), because the act of earning makes it seem like a more serious source of income.
 In contrast, if your products are more frivolous, you should try to cast your coupons as a surprise or as having been given to them because of luck (imagine a message saying “You have just won a $10 off coupon!”).
 You can read more about mental accounting in our blog post.

 The coupon codes themselves should be easy to remember and write in the coupon box (unless you offer them as a dropdown or a radio button to choose from).
 This means making the combinations mean something to the customers, avoiding similar letters and numbers like O and 0 and keeping the length under 12 characters.
 Read more about cognitive fluency in our blog post.

 Birchbox has a very visible coupon code box in the cart view.
 They also offer a link to open a coupon code box in the checkout view, for those who missed it in the shopping cart view.
-It is a great way to keep the option to add a coupon code on both steps, hiding the coupon code box on the checkout form which helps to decrease churn.
+It is a great way to keep the option to add a promo code on both steps, hiding the coupon code box on the checkout form which helps to decrease churn.